Markham Moor Scorer Building: Ownership

-Petrol station
+Petrol station 1960–1982

-The building was designed and built as Markham Moor Filling Station, with planning from East Retford Rural District; it was operated by National Benzole from 1960 until it was taken over by Happy Eater in 1982.
+The building was designed and built as Markham Moor Filling Station, with planning from East Retford Rural District; the contractors were Charles R. Price, of 252 Bishopsgate.
+A NCK-Rapier 205 truck-mounted crane was employed to distribute the concrete over the roof.
+Charles R Price were bought by Harry Neal in 1962.
+It was opened when on the A614 in 1960, the recently-built West Drayton diversion, which had been constructed in 1957.
+It became the Retford bypass in August 1961.

+It was operated by National Benzole from 1960 until it was taken over by Happy Eater in 1982.

 While the canopy was designed as an architectural curiosity, it was also designed to catch the eye of a motorist, giving them plenty of time to pull into the petrol station.

 It was first owned by A.H.Turner Ltd, vehicle mechanics, phone number Tuxford 215, who were main dealers for Wolseley and MG cars.
 A.H.Turner Ltd also later had a larger site at 23 Grove Street in Retford.
 Arthur Henry Turner formed the company on June 8 1936.
 In December 1947, he had sold the company to Hempsalls of East Markham.
 Arthur Henry Turner died around 1981.
 A.H.Turner Group collapsed in 1990.
 The chairman of the company was also the chairman of the North Nottinghamshire TEC.

 It cost £4,500.
 In the 1960s it was owned by Ken Hempsall.
 In April 1962, it was featured on the ITV early evening television programme 'Showcase'.

-Happy Eater
+Happy Eater 1982–1996

 Bassetlaw Council gave permission to become a restaurant in February 1982, and full planning a month later.
 Allen Edward Jones, the managing director of Happy Eater attended a licences meeting at Retford Court House, on Exchange Street, in May 1982, to apply for a restaurant table licence, for selling alcohol.
 Happy Eater was headquartered in Epsom.

 It held interviews for staff in early June 1982.
 It converted to a 'Happy Eater Family Restaurant' in August 1982, which seated 80 people, being open from 7.30am to 10pm.
+It was the 26th Happy Eater.

 The restaurant manager was Mrs Mary Crookes.
 The phone number was Gamston 712.
 The beefburgers were supplied by St Ives Food Products, of Cambridgeshire.
 It served Seagram Table Wine.
 In 1986 the manager was 27 year-old Ray Whytock, of Retford.

+Other Happy Eater venues nearby

 A corresponding Happy Eater opened northbound at Elkesley, on 4 July 1985, which also had a table licence; it had closed by 1996, and was raided by Nottinghamshire Police Vice Squad on 14 May 1998, resulting in a conviction for the Chinese-Italian owner at Nottingham Court in late June 1999.
 The roadside establishment had been known as 'Angels Health Club' from March 1998.

 Another Happy Eater was planned to open at Ollerton at the Crossroads Filling Station on the A614 by the end of October 1985, but the Newark and Sherwood district planners binned the scheme in April 1986.